 Enjoys the photos:

 This week’s showtimes at Royal Cinemas as of January 21st

 Are you looking for the full movie-going experience without having to wait in the long lines that often accompany that experience?
 Then look no further because Royal Cinemas movie theatre is the answer.
 Get the whole gang together and enjoy a movie!
-Here is a list of this week’s showtimes at Royal Cinemas as of Thursday, February 27:
+Reserved seating in all auditoriums.

 Ticket prices are as follows:

 - Adult: $10

 - Child (under 12): $7